Persecution of Christians in the Soviet Union: Post-war era

-There was little physical attack on the church for the remainder of Stalin's lifetime, however, the persecution escalated in 1947 at which point it was again declared that membership in the Komsomol or holding of a teaching position was incompatible with religious belief.
-Anti-religious propaganda was renewed in the newspapers, but with much less strength as it was before.
+There was little physical attack on the church for the remainder of Stalin's lifetime; however, the persecution escalated in 1947, at which point it was again declared that membership in the Komsomol or holding of a teaching position was incompatible with religious belief.
+Anti-religious propaganda was renewed in the newspapers, but with much less strength as before.
 Often the propaganda would refrain from mentioning religion specifically and would use some euphemism for it.

 Beginning in 1946, the Soviet press began to criticize passive attitudes towards religion, especially in youth organizations such as the Komsomol and the Pioneers.
 It criticized public schools where it demanded re-activization of antireligious propaganda on all levels.